 Amid IGH’s tremendous growth, Michael sought to grow his executive skills as well.
 Michael graduated from Harvard Business School’s Owner/President Management Program in 2018.
 He left Boston even better prepared to lead the company through its next phase of growth.

 Michael is committed to giving back to veterans and entrepreneurs.
 IGH was recognized in 2020 and 2021 with the U.S. Department of Labor’s Platinum Level HIRE Vets Medallion Award.
-Michael serves on the Veteran Institute for Procurement (VIP) Board to help veterans in the government contracting field.
-He also is on the Advisory Board for the Center for Government Contracting at George Mason University.
+Michael also serves on advisory boards for VIP: Veterans in Procurement, The George Mason School of Business, Center for Government Contracting, and Silent Bridge, a non-profit he helped form to fight human sex trafficking.

 Michael in the news: